|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 What is a ‘tuition waiver’?

-If you are a Minnesota state ward in an undergraduate program and under age 21, you may attend post-secondary schools tuition free.
+If you are a Minnesota state ward and in an undergraduate program and under age 21, you may attend post-secondary schools tuition free.
 Contact the school you plan to attend and ask about tuition waivers.
-You may have to provide court papers confirming your state ward status or the Minnesota eligibility verification form to the school.
+You are required to provide court papers confirming your state ward status to the school.
 State ward means that your parents’ rights were ended by the court.

 Where can I learn about scholarships in Minnesota?

-• Social work students who are interested in pursuing a career in public child protection welfare may be eligible for grant money for tuition and other student-related feds through the Child Welfare Scholar Program.
-Contact the school to get more information on the program and the application process Minnesota schools that have a program include Moorhead State University, Mankato State, Metropolitan State University, St. Cloud State and Winona State.
-Institutions offering master’s level programs are the University of Minnesota’s Twin Cities campus, Duluth campus and Mankato State University.
+• Social work students who are interested in pursuing a career in public child protection/child welfare may be eligible for grant money for tuition and other student-related feeds through the Child Welfare Scholar Program.
+The following schools offer the program.
+Contact the school to get more information on the program and the application process.
+Minnesota schools that have a program include Moorhead State University, Minnesota State University Mankato, St. Cloud State, Winona State, and Metropolitan State.

 • MN TRiO Scholarships: Three $1,000 scholarships are awarded annually to eligible TRiO participants in Minnesota.